makrai/notes/conneau17-infersent-sup-univ-infer.md

       Stanford Natural Language Inference datasets
     * outperform unsupervised methods like SkipThought vectors (Kiros+ 2015) on a wide range of transfer tasks
-  * like how computer vision uses ImageNet [for] transfer
+  * like how computer vision uses ImageNet for transfer
-    * suitability of natural language inference for transfer learning [in] NLP
+    * suitability of natural language inference for transfer learning in NLP
 * encoder is publicly available

 # Intro

-* existing work on learning sentence encoders [is] unsupervised
+* existing work on learning sentence encoders is unsupervised
   * like SkipThought (Kiros+ 2015) or FastSent (Hill+ 2016)
 * We compare sentence embeddings trained on various supervised tasks
 * we compare convolutional, recurrent and even simpler word composition
   * encoder based on a bi-directional LSTM architecture with max pooling,
   * trained on the Stanford Natural Language Inference (SNLI) dataset (Bowman+ 2015)
-  * state-of-the-art sentence embeddings compared to all existing approaches like SkipThought or FastSent,
+  * SOTA sentence embeddings
+    compared to all existing approaches like SkipThought or FastSent,
     * much faster to train

 # 2 Related work

 * Recent work on generating sentence embeddings
-  * [non-neural]
+  * non-neural
     * Le and Mikolov, 2014
     * Arora+ 2017
       * A simple but tough-to-beat baseline for sentence embeddings